kaushikgopal/RxJava-Android-Samples/README.md

 Simulating this behavior is actually way more simpler than the prevoius retry mechanism.
 You can use a variant of the `delay` operator to achieve this.

+### Rotation Persist

+A common question that's asked when using RxJava in Android is, "how do i resume the work of an observable if a configuration change occurs (activity rotation, language locale change etc.)?".

+This example shows you one strategy viz. using retained Fragments.
+I started using retained fragments as "worker fragments" after reading this [fantastic post by Alex Lockwood](http://www.androiddesignpatterns.com/2013/04/retaining-objects-across-config-changes.html) quite sometime back.

+Hit the start button and rotate the screen to your heart's content; you'll see the observable continue from where it left out.

+*There are certain quirks about the source "hot" observable used in this example.
+Watch out for a blog post where i explain the specifics.
+I would NOT suggest using this strategy for intentionally making your observables hot.*

 ## Work in Progress:

 Examples that I would like to have here, but haven't found the time yet to flush out.